 - Palliser Fairmont (downtown, luxury): A top 5-star vintage hotel in the heart of downtown Calgary.
 Perfect for a romantic staycation or just if you are after a little luxury.

 - Sheraton Hotel (downtown, 4 stars): Located near Eau Claire Market, Sheraton Hotel is another personal favorite.
 Super big rooms with great views, this property won’t disappoint you!

-- Hampton Inn Airport (airport, 3 stars): Lovely 3 star property with free breakfast and parking, we love staying at the Hampton Inn.
-Opt for a suite with airport views like us.
+- Hampton Inn Airport (airport, 3 stars): Lovely 3-star property with free breakfast and parking, we love staying at the Hampton Inn.
+Opt for a suite with airport views.